-If your organisation can offer support for our Career Ready by offering internships or by being business mentors, please contact our Employer Liaison Officer, Natalie Dobson, at email@example.com or 01253 307094.
+If your organisation can offer support for our Career Ready by offering internships or by being business mentors, please contact our Employer Liaison Officer, Claire Pinder, at firstname.lastname@example.org or 01253 307094.

 The Career Ready is broken down in to 4 key areas:

 A master class deliverer is someone who volunteers to talk to a group of 16 to 19-year-old Career Ready students in their classroom.
 By sharing their business expertise and experiences,aster class deliverers complement other teaching resources, enhance the knowledge of Career Ready teachers and help to ground the curriculum in the real – and current – world of work.